Appdynamics/AnalyticsEvents-CSharp-Example/README.md

 ## Steps:
 1. Clone this repo
 2. Create your schema
-3. Update the following variables:
+3. Update the following variables in Program.cs.
+It's recommended you read these values from a property file in the real implementation.

      ```
      var appd_key = "KEY";